 Who We Are

-Our mission is to combine imagination and innovation to develop an efficient robot capable of achieving the highest level of competition.
-We also aim to increase awareness about robotics and FIRST in our community by hosting events.
-In addition, we aim to assist current teams in our community in order to raise the standard for robotics in our community.
+Our mission is to use ingenuity and innovation to create an efficient robot that can compete at the highest level.
+We also want to spread interest in Robotics and FIRST throughout our community through events to spread awareness.
+Furthering that, we want to help existing teams in our community in order to lift the standard for robotics in our community.

 What We Do

 We design, build, and program robots to compete in the First Tech Challenge.
 We also work with other groups in our community to create interest in STEM and FIRST programs.

 10435 debuted in the 2015–2016 season as Timberline 9.
 The team chose the new name Circuit Breakers in the 2016–2017 season.
 In that season 10435 was a member of the State Championship Alliance, running in every match, though not the captain.

 During the 2017–2018 season, the team was a finalist alliance at Super Regionals and earned the Rockwell Collins Innovate Award at Worlds in Detroit, among other accolades.

 The 2018-2019 season brought league, super qualifiers, and state championships.
 We went undefeated in qualification rounds and was named the division’s third team captain, earning us a second trip to Worlds.

 In the 2019-2020 season, Circuit Breakers won our third state championship, established a Skystone world record, and qualified for Worlds.
 The team won its fourth state championship and qualified for the World Championships in 2020–2021.

 In the 2021–2022 season, we were the first recipient of the Mid-American Leadership Award.